anebz/cloud/Accreditations/aws_developer_associate.md

 * Lambda has a limit to the number of functions that can run simultaneously in a region.
 Default is 1000 per second per region, the error you get is `TooManyRequestsException`, HTTP status code 429.
 Avoid recursion!
 * Maximum RAM is 10GB

-Make sure the dependencies are included in the deployment package to improve startup time
+Make sure the dependencies are included in the deployment package, along with the code, to improve startup time

 > Monitoring and security